How Tuft & Needle Used Customer Reviews to Reach $170 Million in Revenue

-Trick #1.
 Pick a review site to dominate.
 Then, dominate it.

-What this means for you: Don’t spread yourself thin by adding your company to a ton of review sites.
+Don’t spread yourself thin by adding your company to a ton of review sites.
 Instead, pick one to two neutral ones where customers would naturally search for you.

+Many people know reviews are an important part of a customer journey in the buyer decision process, but the source of those reviews also matters.
+“People are less likely to trust reviews on your site vs. a third party,” says Marino.
 That’s why early on, Tuft & Needle directed their customers to talk about them on Amazon, a neutral site.
 They picked it because so many people already sift through Amazon to check ratings, even if they don’t end up buying there.

 The result?
 After three months, Tuft & Needle rose to the top-rated furniture item in the whole furniture category—all because of the high amount of high-quality reviews that funneled in.
-Those reviews single-handedly created a new revenue stream since people were discovering the mattress on Amazon and buying the product there too.
+Those reviews single-handedly created a new revenue growth stream since people were discovering the mattress on Amazon, and buying the product there too.

 How to ace the review site decision